The History of Rás na mBan

 With generous support from Louis Moriarty and Sneem Hotel, the race expanded to three days when it moved to a new base in the village of Sneem, Co Kerry in 2008 and in 2011 Rás na mBan further expanded to five days as the event established itself on the international calendar.

-The race moved to a new base in County Clare in 2013 and enjoyed three great editions in the beautiful Munster County on the western seaboard.
+The race moved to a new base in County Clare in 2013 and enjoyed three great editions in the beautiful county of Munster on the western seaboard.

-In 2016, the race moved east to County Kilkenny for another 5-day, 6-stage feast of top racing action and the race will once again take place in the Leinster county in 2023.
+In 2016, the race moved east to County Kilkenny for another 5-day, 6-stage feast of top racing action.